guillochon/MOSFiT/docs/fitting.rst

 Sampling Options
 ----------------

-``MOSFiT`` at present offers two ways to sample the parameter space: An ensemble-based MCMC (implemented with the ```emcee`` package), and a nested sampling approach (implement with the ``dynesty`` package).
-The ensemble-based approach is presently the default sampler used in ``MOSFiT``, although the nested sampler is likely to replace it as the default in a future version.
+``MOSFiT`` at present offers two ways to sample the parameter space: An ensemble-based MCMC (implemented with the ``emcee`` package), and a nested sampling approach (implemented with the ``dynesty`` package).
+The ensemble-based approach is presently the default sampler used in ``MOSFiT``, although the nested sampler (which in preliminary testing performs better) is likely to replace it as the default in a future version.

-Samplers are selected via the ``-D`` option: ``-D ensembler`` for the ensemble-based approach, ``-D nester`` for the nested sampling approach.
+Samplers are selected via the ``-D`` option: ``-D ensembler`` for the ensemble-based approach, and ``-D nester`` for the nested sampling approach.
 The two approaches are described below.

 .. _ensembler: